 Page Parameter Description Main Brightness Controls the brightness of the display screen.
 Headphone Controls the volume of the signal going to the headphones.
+SD Mode This is a troubleshooting option.
+If you get the message "Please insert microSD" when the microSD card is inserted, try changing this to Compatible.
+You may also try Compatible mode if your device seems to be having trouble writing to high speed microSD cards.
+If everything is behaving properly, leave this set to High Speed.
 Compressor When set to On , blackbox will apply a compressor to the signals sent to Out 1.
-Rec Rec RecToPlay When set to ON, blackbox will automatically start to play the new recording ends if the Length parameter was used for recording.
+Rec RecToPlay When set to ON , blackbox will automatically start to play the new sample when recording ends if the Length parameter was used for recording.
 RecConfig When set to Global , changes made to recording settings on the Pad Loading and Recording screen will apply to all empty pads.
 When set to Per Pad , these changes only change the current pad and do not change what is used for other empty pads.
 Use Per Pad when you want to set up a Template preset with different recording configurations for each pad.
 Lead In When set to ON , blackbox will wait 4 beats before recording begins.
 It will display the count down as a negative number in the measure counter in the top left of the screen.
-MIDI In MIDI In Specifies which MIDI channel is used to trigger pads and sequences. selected here is also chosen as the MIDI IN channel for a pad, that pa play notes in response to signals received on this MIDI channel.
-See to Use MIDI Devices with Blackbox below for more information.
+MIDI In MIDI Pads Specifies which MIDI channel is used to trigger pads and sequences.
+If a channel selected here is also chosen as the MIDI IN channel for a pad, that pad will also play notes in response to signals received on this MIDI channel.
+See the section Use MIDI Devices with Blackbox below for more information.
 When set to Omni , pad hits and sequences can be triggered by all MIDI channels.
 However, any MIDI channel that is assigned as the MIDI In for a pad or as the MIDI Keys parameter will be excluded from the list of channels that will trigger pad hits.
 MIDI Program Change messages received on this channel will be processed by the blackbox if the ProgChange parameter is set to ON.